samuelkarp/runj/docs/jail8.md

 `jail(8)`, `jls(8)`, and `jexec(8)` are FreeBSD tools for jail administration.
-These tools are part of a standard FreeBSD installation and are convenient ways to interact with the relevant FreeBSD jail-related syscalls without implementing the syscalls yourself.  `runj` uses these tools.
-This document serves as a set of notes for how the tools are used.
+These tools are part of a standard FreeBSD installation and are convenient ways to interact with the relevant FreeBSD jail-related syscalls without implementing the syscalls yourself.  `runj` does not use these tools, however this document preserves previous notes on how `runj` used them before.

 ## `jail(8)`
 * Create the `jail.conf(5)` file with `persist = true`.
 This allows the jail